0xBXIII/SPS-Auto-Utilities/README.md

 It is worth noting that there is an impact to your HIVE resource credits through the use of the script.
 You should monitor the impact which may vary depending on network conditions and your amount of resource credits.

-Currently, only the `stake` action is supported and requires a minimum of the Posting Key for the HIVE account.

 ## Usage

 The easiest way to get a fully running instance is to have Docker installed, clone this repo, modify the configuration file with your accounts, then start the Docker Compose stack (`docker compose up -d`) which will mount the config file and restart the container on system boot.